bnzk/djangocms-misc/README.md

 called, you must add the following stylesheet, to hide the publish button with css:

     <link rel="stylesheet" href="{{ STATIC_URL }}autopublisher/css/autopublisher.css">

 Yet implemented on `develop` branch only!

+### Untranslated Placeholder (not under development currently!)

+WARNING: very experimental.
+Would allow mixed translated/untranslated placeholders.
+Get real untranslated placeholders, that have the same plugins, for all languages. monkey patch `cms.utils.plugins.assign_plugins`, and due to "different trees", other monkey patches may be needed (sorting/structure mode!).
+Currently trying different approaches, that can be tried: `djangocms_misc.editmode_fallback_placeholder` (always displaying fallbacks) or `djangocms_misc.untranslated_placeholder` (kind a "real" untranslated placeholder).

+usage: add on of the mentioned apps to `INSTALLED_APPS`.
+In your placeholder settings, either add `editmode_language_fallback: True` or `untranslated: True`, depending which version you have installed.
+There you go.

+Yet implemented on `develop` branch only!